iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 # Rationale and alternatives

-- The distinction between Transaction and Transaction Builder makes the code cleaner.
+- The distinction between Transaction and TransactionBuilder makes the code cleaner.
 Properties are clearly assigned to specific data objects and not mixed up.

 - The proposed crate interface seems relatively intuitive.
 Completely different alternatives did not naturally come to mind.